Simple Title (2)

 For the Property

-• Full property details involved in the transfer
+• Complete property details related to the transfer

 These requirements cannot be waived—noncompliance may lead to penalties.